Denim's Master Designer

 From left to right, March 1999 New York Times Magazine's top new American Menswear Fashion Designers Maurice Malone, Sandy Dalal, Gene Meyer, John Bartlett, Tony Melillo, Matt Nye, Edward Parlick & Richard Bengtsson

 Those who recall designer fashion in the late 90’s through 2004 probably remember Maurice Malone as an upcoming American Fashion Designer and one of the top Black / African American Designers of that time.
 The Maurice Malone collection sold worldwide at high-end boutiques and department stores such as Saks Fifth Ave and others.
-Recalling to mind sterling reviewed New York Fashion Week runway shows that helped catapult him into stardom, Maurice earned a CFDA’s nomination for the New Menswear Designer of the Year award in 1997, which also helped pave the way for other black designers, especially those from the world of Urban & Hip Hop Fashion that followed.
+Recalling to mind sterling reviewed New York Fashion Week runway shows that helped catapult him into stardom, Maurice earned a CFDA nomination for the Perry Ellis Award for Menswear in 1997, which also helped pave the way for other black designers, especially those from the world of Urban & Hip Hop Fashion that followed.

 From left to right, 90's Urban Fashion trendsetters : Willie Esco, Ralph Reynolds, Maurice Malone, Karl Kani & Tony Shellman